natalia-sk/contact-box/README.md

 # contact-box
-The application stores a user's contact details , with phone numbers, e-mails and home address.
+The application stores user's contact details, with phone numbers, e-mails and home address.
 It allows to create contact groups.
 User can add, edit and delete individual contacts and groups (without deleting the contacts assigned to the group).

 ## Technologies
 * Python 3.8.5